linvi/tweetinvi/docs/source/twitter-api/tweets.md

 ## OEmbed Tweets

+> Twitter can generate HTML for you so that you can display a tweet on your website as it would appear on twitter.

 You can generate oembed tweets from Tweetinvi.
 If you want to learn more please read [Twitter documentation](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/get-statuses-oembed).

 ``` c#